-While I do not participate on any insurance panels, except for Value Options, I do provide a detailed statement with a diagnosis, at the end of each month, which you can submit to your insurance carrier.
+While I do not participate in any insurance panels, I do provide a detailed statement with a diagnosis at the end of each month, which you can submit to your insurance carrier.
 If you call your insurance carrier, you can find out your insurance coverage for mental health services.
 Payment is expected at the time of service.

 Do you provide a sliding scale?

 For a limited number of clients who present a financial hardship, I may provide services for less than my normal fee.

 What can I expect during my initial appointment?

 For the first session, which will last an hour, we will discuss what brought you to therapy and your past counseling history.
 We will explore what you hope to gain from therapy and how I might be able to facilitate that process.
 Most importantly, we will determine if you are comfortable working with me and if I believe I am the right therapist to help you with your concerns.
 Should we decide to proceed, I will schedule weekly appointments (twice weekly, if necessary) at a mutually agreeable time.
 If you should need a different level of care or a different therapist, I will make an appropriate referral.

 Is our relationship confidential?